-Cellars
+Cellars S

 Repair Category N/A

 Notes

+Electricity

-Electricity Repair Category 1 Notes The electrical system appears of mixed eras.
+Repair Category 1 Notes The electrical system appears to have been upgraded in the more recent past however electrical testing appears to be out of date with the most recent works carried out circa 2012.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.